launchdarkly/find-code-references-in-pull-request/README.md

 This action requires a [LaunchDarkly access token](https://docs.launchdarkly.com/home/account-security/api-access-tokens) with read access for the designated `project-key`.
 Access tokens should be stored as an [encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

-In order to add a comment to a PR, the `github-token` used requires `write` permission for PRs.
+In order to add a comment to a PR, the `repo-token` used requires `write` permission for PRs.
 Permissions for the workflow may also be specified with:

 ```yaml
 permissions: